 Particular attention is paid to school practices to help children to adjust their behaviour to reduce risks, and build resilience, including to radicalisation, with particular attention to the safe use of electronic equipment and access to the internet.
-These practices are ageappropriate and delivered through a planned component of the curriculum.
+These practices are age-appropriate and delivered through a planned component of the curriculum.
 Children are taught about the risks posed by adults or young people who use the internet and social media to bully, groom, radicalise or abuse other people, especially children, young people and vulnerable adults.
-Internet safety is integral to The Manor's computing curriculum and is embedded in PHSEE and SRE.
-Staff are aware that the latest resources promoted by DfE can be found at
+Internet safety is integral to The Manor's computing curriculum and is embedded in Learning for Life and RSHE.
+Further resources to support teaching children about safeguarding can be accessed below: